-- Downtown Yorkville remains a key opportunity

-for reinvestment and redevelopment given

-its adjacency to the traditional single

-family neighborhoods and the recreational

-opportunities along the Fox River and nearby

-parks.
-Targeted initiatives in addressing key

-downtown issues, such as its brownfield and

-urban design challenges, will be important in

-spurring downtown reinvestment.
-Inadequate

-parking and high volumes of fast-moving

-traffic along Illinois Route 47 also need to be

-addressed as key issues for downtown.

-- Local demand in Yorkville is being spent in stores outside the City, especially for groceries, general merchandise, clothing and clothing accessories, and full service restaurants.
-A significant amount of retail development has occurred in neighboring communities over the last decade.
+- Downtown Yorkville remains a key opportunity for reinvestment and redevelopment given its adjacency to the traditional single family neighborhoods and the recreational opportunities along the Fox River and nearby parks.
+Targeted initiatives in addressing key downtown issues, such as its brownfield and urban design challenges, will be important in spurring downtown reinvestment.
+Inadequate parking and high volumes of fast-moving traffic along Illinois Route 47 also need to be addressed as key issues for downtown. - While Yorkville may experience limited demand for additional retail in coming years, particularly in the grocery and restaurant categories, it will continue to face competition from neighboring communities, particularly Oswego.
+New retail development will depend on, among other factors, the volume of new residential development.